Joe Horlen

 Joel Edward Horlen (August 14, 1937 – April 10, 2022) was an American professional baseball pitcher.
 He played in Major League Baseball (MLB) from 1961 to 1972 for the Chicago White Sox and Oakland Athletics.
 In references, he is called Joe Horlen or Joel Horlen with roughly equal frequency.

-From 1964 to 1968, Horlen led all American League pitchers with a 2.32 ERA.
-In his career, Horlen won 116 games against 117 losses, with a 3.11 earned run average and 1,065 strikeouts in 2,002 innings pitched.
+From 1964 to 1968, Horlen led all American League pitchers with a 2.32 earned run average (ERA).
+In his career, Horlen won 116 games against 117 losses, with a 3.11 ERA and 1,065 strikeouts in 2,002 innings pitched.

-He was the only baseball player to play for teams that won a Pony League World Series (1952), a College World Series (Oklahoma State, 1959), and a Major League World Series (Oakland, 1972).
+He is the only baseball player to play for teams that won a Pony League World Series (1952), a College World Series (Oklahoma State, 1959), and a Major League World Series (Oakland, 1972).

 Early life

-Horlen was born in San Antonio, Texas.
+Horlen was born on August 14, 1937, in San Antonio, Texas.
 He attended Luther Burbank High School, in San Antonio.
-Horlen was a convert to Judaism.
+Horlen attended high school contemporaneously with future major league pitcher Gary Bell, graduating one year later.
+Both he and Bell were inducted into the San Antonio Independent School District Athletic Hall of Fame in 2017.

 Horlen attended Oklahoma State University and played college baseball for the Oklahoma State Cowboys.
-He was named to the American Baseball Coaches Association All-America second team, as he helped lead Oklahoma State to the 1959 College World Series.
+He was named to the American Baseball Coaches Association All-America second team, and first-team All-Big Eight, as he helped lead Oklahoma State to victory in the 1959 College World Series.

+He was named to the All-Tournament Team, with a 2–0 record (pitching two complete games), 1.99 ERA, and tournament leading 18 strikeouts.
+In his two years on the team, he was 15-4, with a 2.26 ERA, and 128 strikeouts in 143 1/3 innings.

 Minor league career

 Horlen was signed by the Chicago White Sox in 1959.
 That year he pitched for the Lincoln Chiefs.
-The next season he pitched in Class A for the Charleston White Sox, and had a 7–5 win–loss record with a 2.93 earned run average (ERA).
-He began 1961 pitching for the AAA San Diego Padres, for whom he was 12–9 with a 2.51 ERA.
+The next season he pitched in Single-A for the Charleston White Sox, and had a 7–5 win–loss record with a 2.93 earned run average (ERA).
+He began 1961 pitching for the Triple-A San Diego Padres, for whom he was 12–9 with a 2.51 ERA.